BullShark/JRobo/README.md

 Requirements for Building
  * Gradle (included)
- * OpenJDK or Oracle/Sun JDK version 16 or newer
+ * OpenJDK or Oracle/Sun JDK version 16
  * Git of course

+Problems
+  * Java JDK 17 is not compatible with Gradle, cannot fetch Gradle/Maven dependencies, and won't work for now
+  * Recommended to use sdkman to install Java JDK 16 unless your distro has a package for JDK 16.

 ### Manjaro / Arch Linux
     $ yay -Syy aur/jrobo